San Miguel Quetzaltepec: Economy

 The main economic activity is coffee cultivation, with small-scale production of other crops and some animal husbandry.

 Timber is logged for use in construction of local houses.

 The Union of Indigenous Communities of the Isthmus Region, a cooperative founded in 1982, assists in production and distribution of the local products, notably coffee, under a fair trade label.

-Events
+History

 In June 2003 a group of Indian activists tried to seize the town hall, triggering in which three people died and ten were wounded.

 The group claimed that the local government was stealing public funds.

 In February 2006 the town of San Juan Bosco Chuxnaban, which is in the municipality, was invaded by over 60 heavily armed state judicial police who used tear gas and gunfire during their arrest of three residents.

-The detainees were apparently Zapatista supporters opposed to the PRI.
+The detainees were apparently Zapatista supporters opposed to the Institutional Revolutionary Party.